gskorupa/examples/service_web_gui/webgui.md

 It seems that minimalism while building web interfaces for microservices is a quite reasonable idea.

 We will see how to build a web GUI following  requirements:
-* 'mobile first' designed in accordance with RWD
+* 'mobile first' design in accordance with RWD
 * small amount of libraries to download
 * small source  code
 * easy to learn

-W poprzednim artykule przygotowaliśmy mikroserwis wykorzystując framework Cricket, ktory teraz wykorzystamy.
-Natomiast w spełnieniu powyższych założeń pomoże nam zastosowanie
+Following the API-first development approach, we have built the store microservice as described in the previous article.
+We will use now this service as our backend (business logic).

+In order to meet the above requirements, we will use.
-* Bootstrap komponent library
+* Bootstrap component library
 * RIOT UI library
+* a small dose of JavaScript

-## Page ...
+## Page view

-Przygotujemy uproszczony templatów strony że stałym menu oraz trzema kartami prezentującym: strona startową,  przeglądarkę produktów oraz formularz dodawania produktu.
+Przygotujemy uproszczony template strony że stałym menu oraz trzema kartami prezentującym: strona startową,  przeglądarkę produktów oraz formularz dodawania produktu.
 W tym celu wykorzystam y grid system  bootstrapa.

 KOD

-## Nawigacja
+## Application logic

 Do zaimplementowania nawigacji wykorzystamy bibliotekę Router.
 Odpowiada ona za ...